Table Of Contents

 Private disability insurance payments or employer-based disability pensions may also be taxable.

-Reporting VA Disability Income
+Reporting Disability Income

 Since VA disability income is non-taxable, it generally doesn’t have to be reported.
 If disability benefits are your only income, you likely won’t have to file an income tax return at all.
 If you have other taxable income, you will still have to file as usual.
 And, if your spouse has income, you may want to file jointly with them, which may lower the amount of income tax due.
 However, you generally won’t need to report your veterans disability income and you’ll never pay income tax on it.
 The best course of action is to consult with an accountant or tax preparer to ensure you are following all of the IRS’s filing rules.

-VA Disability Benefits May Be Considered Income for Purposes of Other Benefits
+Veterans Disability Benefits May Be Considered Income for Purposes of Other Benefits

 Whether and when veterans disability benefits may be considered income for purposes of determining other benefits is a bit more complicated than taxability.
 For example, if a veteran with a disability is eligible for Social Security disability (SSDI), that eligibility is not affected by VA disability payments.
 Only earned income is considered when determining SSDI eligibility.